ReneVolution/profanity-omemo-plugin/README.md

 `/omemo end [contact jid]` </br>
 Ends the conversation with the given contact jid or, if not given, the one in the current chat

+## Contributing

+If you want to contribute to this project, please check out [CONTRIBUTING.md](./CONTRIBUTING.md) first.

 ## TODO

 - [ ] Documentation